HappyHackingHigh/MyFirstSecurity/MyFristRe/ELF.md

-#
+# internal structure of object and executable files

 -Each ELF file is made up of one ELF header, followed by file data.

 -The file data can include

 1.Program header table, describing zero or more segments.

 2.Section header table, describing zero or more sections.

 -The segments contain information that is necessary for runtime execution of the file.

 -The sections contain important data for linking and relocation.